Academy of Music (New York City): Opera house

 In 1888, the Academy began to offer vaudeville.
 The Drury Lane import The White Heather had a successful 148-performance run for the 1897–98 season.
 Between 1895 and 1899, Rev. Thomas Dixon Jr., delivered sermons there.
 From January 28 to March 1901, a revival of Clyde Fitch's play Barbara Frietchie appeared there.

 The venue was rented by labor organizations in the early 1900s and used to stage rallies.
+In 1910 it was converted into a moving picture house, with a reported rental of $90,000 per year.
 In 1926, it was demolished, along with its neighbor Tammany Hall, for the construction of the Consolidated Edison Building.

 Movie theater

 On the south side of 14th Street across from the site of the opera house, a movie theatre opened in 1927 which took the name the Academy of Music.
 It was built as a 3,000-seat deluxe movie palace by movie mogul William Fox, and was designed by Thomas W. Lamb.
 It served as a venue for rock concerts in the 1960s and early 1970s, with its name being changed to "The Palladium" by promoter Ron Delsener in September 1976.
 In 1985, it was converted into the Palladium nightclub, designed by Arata Isozaki.
 The theater was bought and demolished by New York University, and replaced by the present Palladium Residence Hall, which opened in 2001.